-VIVACELLE is designed to treat hypovolemia that results from acute blood loss following trauma or surgery, medical conditions such as burns, sepsis or diarrheal disease.
-It is suitable for use in emergency departments, operating rooms, clinics and by paramedics.
-The colloid/non-blood volume expander market was approximately 6 billion dollars globally in 2012.
+Vivacelle Bio’s current two products (VBI-1 and VBI-S) are designed to treat hypovolemia that results from acute blood loss following trauma or surgery, medical conditions such as burns, sepsis or diarrheal disease.
+They are suitable for use in emergency departments, operating rooms, clinics emergency responders and the military.

-That market consist of albumin and hetastarch (HES) based solutions like Voluven, Hespan and Hextend.
-The total addressable market for Vivacelle is over 13 billion dollars globally.
+The total addressable global market for VBI-1 is nearly 33 billion USD for VBI-1 and about 12.8 billion USD for VBI-S globally.
 In addition to the volume expander or resuscitation fluid market there is also an opportunity to penetrate the blood transfusion market given the fact that a large proportion of blood is given as a volume expander and not because of its ability to deliver oxygen.
-Another advantage of VIVACELLE is that it will be a much a less expensive treatment for hypovolemia given the expense of blood from procurement to administration with a cost of at least $2,000/liter.
-Conversely, VIVACELLE estimated cost of production is less than $30 per liter.
+Another advantage of VBI-1 and VBI-S is that they will be a much a less expensive treatment for hypovolemia given the expense of blood from procurement to administration with a cost of at least $4-6,000/liter.
 Frequent shortages, along with factors like the need for refrigeration, cross type checking, disease screening and short shelf-life make blood transfusions a difficult treatment to administer in a timely manner for severe hypovolemic subjects in particular.
 Fresh frozen plasma suffers from similar limitations as well.
-VIVACELLE would also be suitable for volume replacement without blood loss, as is necessary during septic shock from infections or neurogenic shock from spinal cord injuries.
+VBI-1 and VBI-S would also be suitable for volume replacement without blood loss, as is necessary during septic shock from infections or neurogenic shock from spinal cord injuries.